 If you’ve found a new car model that passed the test drive, it’s a good idea to take the same model that’s 3 or more years old on the same route.
 This will give you a good idea of how the vehicle will feel once the newness has worn off.

-Make sure your test drive includes the highway and in the city to see how it handles both constant braking and maintains higher speeds.
+Ask the new dodge vehicle dealership Riverdale UT to make sure your test drive includes the highway and in the city to see how it handles both constant braking and maintains higher speeds.

 2. What Will You Give Me for My Old Car?